Social Media

 House on the Hill

-A family-run group of Montessori preschools in Singapore, House on the Hill is a passionate advocate for the Montessori method and aims to always stay true to the pedagogy’s values and educational excellence.
-This Montessori kindergarten’s teaching approach includes mixed-age groupings and a structured learning curriculum that comprises Montessori subjects and Mandarin alongside thematic and experiential learning experiences.
-The teachers work to hone children’s skills and equip them with values such as independence, responsibility, freedom of choice.
-Children from nursery level and up follow the classic Montessori three-hour work cycle with uninterrupted blocks of time to focus and immerse in learning.
+A family-run group of preschools specialising in Montessori in Singapore, House on the Hill is a passionate advocate for the Montessori method and aims to always stay true to the pedagogy’s values and educational excellence.
+This Montessori preschool’s teaching approach includes mixed-age groupings and a structured learning curriculum that comprises Montessori subjects and Mandarin alongside thematic and experiential learning experiences.
+The teachers work to hone children’s skills and equip them with values such as independence, responsibility, freedom of choice and more.
+Children from nursery level and up follow the classic Montessori 3-hour work cycle with uninterrupted blocks of time to focus and immerse in learning.
 Teachers serve as guides who offer personalised instruction and help each child develop a love for learning.

 Greentree Montessori